isomerpages/pmo-nccs/media/speeches/_posts/2022-05-02-post-SM Speech Global Action for a More Sustainable World.md

 ---
 ***Global Action for a More Sustainable World***

-Her Excellency Annalena Baerbock, Foreign Minister of Germany Fellow Panel Members
+Her Excellency Annalena Baerbock, Foreign Minister of Germany<br> Fellow Panel Members<br>
-Distinguished Guests
+Distinguished Guests<br>
-Ladies and Gentlemen
+Ladies and Gentlemen<br>

 Greetings from Singapore.
 I am pleased to speak at today’s opening panel.